island-lang/island-lang.github.io/README.md

 ## Design goals and constraints

-* **Constrain all variables and values to be strictly immutable**.
+* **All variables and values are strictly immutable**.
 I.e. both variables (locally and globally scoped) and values (primitive and compound objects, including any of their fields) must maintain their initial value, forever.
 * Adapt common imperative constructs like loops, objects and generators, while maintaining strict adherence to full immutability.
 * Maintain a strict separation between pure and side-effect scopes (e.g. `function` vs `action`).
 * Maintain a look-and-feel roughly resembling popular imperative languages (e.g Python, Swift, C#, TypeScript).
 * Aim for maximum simplicity and readability (good syntax does make a difference!).
 Aim for low-ambiguity syntax that reads like plain English (but don't overdo it for its own sake).
 * Clean syntax: avoid unnecessary punctuation like `;`, `:`, `{`, `}`, `(`, `)` and cryptic-looking symbols like `$`, `*`, `#`, `^` etc..
+* Expressive, rather than minimalist, syntax.
+No special attempt on cutting down on special keywords (use context-sensitive awareness to allow identifier names to be used even if they conflict with a keyword that's reserved elsewhere).
 * Types should be inferred whenever possible.
 * Allow for strong static analysis (static and strong typing, advanced type inference, flow analysis, generics and type classes, non-nullable, algebraic, refinement and assertion types, compile-time contracts).
 * Allow for easy concurrency (lightweight threads, deterministic dataflows, asynchronous generators).